 The process of Procurement Management can be defined as the method by which items are purchased from external suppliers in the market.
 The process involves managing the ordering of the goods, receipt, review, and approval of items procured from the suppliers.

 The entire process also specifies how the relationships with the various suppliers are to be managed in an efficient manner ensuring that high levels of services are received.
-It is one of the most critical tasks in Procurement Management.
+It is one of the critical points in procurement management.
 The main essence of the overall process lies in the fact that you get what you have paid for.

 The working of the Procurement Management process :

-It is very important to understand and figure out on the exact requirements and then search and consider upon the various options and alternatives available.
+It is very important to understand and figure out the exact requirements and then search and consider upon the various options and alternatives available.
 There are quite many suppliers in the market catering to the needs and requirements but there has to be a clear yardstick on which one to select on the basis of thorough market research and understanding.
-There is an option of calling for some kind of bidding for the product or goods requirement by the vendors in the market and use selection criteria to select the best one from the lot.

 Aftermath the evaluation process, the company management is able to select and shortlist the best supplier followed the next step of discussing the exact nature of the requirements and the related terms and conditions such as payments, delivery timelines, and other crucial ones to avoid any sort of discrepancies in the future.